Modeling AdaGrad, RMSProp, and Adam with Integro-Differential Equations: Continuous-time models for AdaGrad, RMSProp and Adam

-This proposition highlights that the continuous-time model for AdaGrad is described by a first-order integro-differential equation.
+\end{proof} This proposition highlights that the continuous-time model for AdaGrad is described by a first-order integro-differential equation.
 Notice that the nonlocality is embedded in the accumulated gradient term, where the entire trajectory of \( \theta \) up to time \( t \) must be known, along with a small differential time step (future) described by \( \alpha \).
+The appearance of \(t+\alpha\) is a direct consequence of the reindexed discrete update: the parameter \(\theta_{k+1}\) is updated using the accumulated quantity \(G_{k+1}\).
+Thus, the shifted argument \(t+\alpha\) is the continuous counterpart of the one-step-ahead memory term in the discrete AdaGrad recursion.

 Now, we introduce the continuous model for RMSProp.
-Hence, \begin{proposition}[\textbf{Nonlocal Continuous Dynamics of RMSProp}] Under Assumption (\ref{Ass:Assumption}) and given an initial value for the squared gradient moving average \( v_0 = 0 \), the continuous nonlocal dynamics of RMSProp can be characterized by the following equation:
+Hence, \begin{proposition}[\textbf{Nonlocal Continuous Dynamics of RMSProp}] Under Assumptions \ref{Ass:Assumption_t} and \ref{Ass:Assumption}, and given an initial value for the squared gradient moving average \( v_0 = 0 \), the continuous nonlocal dynamics of RMSProp can be characterized by the following equation:

 where \( \epsilon \) is a small real value (typically \( \sim 10^{-8} \)), and the nonlocal term \( v(t, \theta) \) is defined as:

 \end{proposition}